aws-amplify/amplify-ui/examples/react-native/README.md

 arch -arm64 brew install cocoapods
 ```

-**You will need ruby-2.7.4 to run this app**
+**You will need ruby-2.7.4 to run this app.**
-The default Ruby version available with MacOS is 2.6, so you can use [rbenv](https://github.com/rbenv/rbenv#installation) or [rvm](https://rvm.io/rvm/security#run-verified-installation) to do this.
+The default Ruby version available with MacOS is 2.6, so you can use [rbenv](https://github.com/rbenv/rbenv#installation) or [rvm](https://rvm.io/rvm/security#run-verified-installation) to install.

 > the Example App assumes usage with **macOS** and has not been tested for **Windows** or **Linux** development.